Back to Tennessee

 Amendment 1-0 to HB2302

-Plain English: The amendment updates Tennessee's laws regarding autonomous vehicles by specifying how traffic violations committed by these vehicles will be handled and fined.
+Plain English: The amendment updates Tennessee's laws regarding autonomous vehicles by specifying how notices of violation for traffic offenses committed by automated driving systems (ADS) should be handled.

-• Adds definitions for 'automated driving system' (ADS) and 'ADS-operated vehicle'.
+• Adds definitions for 'automated driving system' and 'ADS-operated vehicle'.

-• Establishes a policy allowing law enforcement to send notices of violation or citations via mail to the registered owner of an ADS-operated vehicle.
+• Establishes a policy for law enforcement to send notices of violations or citations via mail to the registered owner of an ADS-operated vehicle within twenty business days after the violation occurs.

-• The amendment does not specify what happens if the registered owner cannot be located or refuses to pay the fine.
+• The amendment text does not specify what happens if the registered owner cannot be located or refuses to pay the citation.

 Amendment 1-0 to SB2253

-Plain English: The amendment updates Tennessee's traffic laws to establish how law enforcement can issue and enforce citations for autonomous vehicles (AVs) that commit traffic violations.
+Plain English: The amendment updates Tennessee's traffic laws to establish how notices of violation or citations for autonomous vehicles (AVs) should be handled by law enforcement.

-• Adds definitions for 'automated driving system' (ADS) and 'ADS-operated vehicle'.
+• Adds definitions for 'automated driving system' and 'ADS-operated vehicle'.

 • Specifies that a notice of violation or citation must be mailed to the registered owner within twenty business days after the offense, unless there are special circumstances.

-• Requires all notices to have a return address in Tennessee and allows thirty days for payment without additional penalties.
+• Requires all notices to have a return address in Tennessee and allows thirty days for payment from receipt of the notice.

 Bill History